AuroraÕs Tale

 ÒEight?Ó Aurora didnÕt let her revulsion show; Eight out of thirty two?
 Out loud she said, ÒThatÕs four for each pocket then.Ó

-The Arion could only have had only an instant, but it was a good hit, directly between the fuel tanks and the ammunition store; the crew wouldnÕt have felt a thing.
+The Aurean could only have had only an instant, but it was a good hit, directly between the fuel tanks and the ammunition store; the crew wouldnÕt have felt a thing.

-Unable to help, the other ÕWarriors moved out and Aurora, her blood heated even more by the unnecessary deaths, moved in on the remaining Arions.
+Unable to help, the other ÕWarriors moved out and Aurora, her blood heated even more by the unnecessary deaths, moved in on the remaining Aureans.

 * * *